 The Uffizi Gallery tickets and tours offered at DoTravel currently constitute the fastest way to get inside the museum.
 The promoters pick up your pre-booked ticket for you and escort you inside via a designated entrance.
 While it’s always better to book in advance, last minute bookings are also often available.

-Excursions From Florence: Florence Walking & Uffizi Tour
+Excursions From Florence: Florence Walking and Uffizi Tour

 Florence Half Day Tour